don-teka/DNTK/README.md

 Browser add-ons address this by hiding this ad immediately before rendering on the screen, which the router cannot, for obvious reasons.
 However, blocking ads using domain blocking makes sense - for example, if the client device displays ads in a game or mobile app where you cannot install Adblock.
 Ie out of the browser.
 You don't have to wait for this block to feel so good

+For everything to work correctly you need to have an external hard drive or pendrive on your router, and the entware needs to be enabled in the padavan settings.

 1)Insert the adblock_update.sh file in the following folder: /etc/storage (access to /etc/storage folder can be done with WINSCP.
 Requires SSH enabled on padavan)

 2) Make it executable: (Type in the Putty or Router console)